alist-org/alist/README.md

 ## Features

-Alist is currently the best Cloud Data Utilising Tool on Market in China.
-To use it as a private cloud platform, privacy, security and confidentiality is a basic. so this project should have below extra features:
+Alist is currently the best Cloud Data Utilising Tool on the Market in China.
+To use it as a private cloud platform, privacy, security and confidentiality is a basic.
+So this project should have below extra features:

 - [x] compatible with [Rclone Crypt](https://rclone.org/crypt/), which uses XSalsa20 cipher and Poly1305
 - [x] directory and filename encryption